mont5piques/caldav_calendar_te/README.md

 :moneybag: **Donations** :moneybag:

-If you use this plugin and would like to give me a donation, I surely would appreciate it.\
+If you use this plugin and would like to show your appreciation by giving me a donation, I surely would appreciate it. \
-Zelle (Zelle is integrated within many major banks Mobile Apps by default) - Just send to texxasrulez@yahoo.com\
+Zelle (Zelle is integrated within many major banks Mobile Apps by default) - Just send to texxasrulez at yahoo.com \
 No Zelle in your app, no problem, just click [Paypal](https://paypal.me/texxasrulez?locale.x=en_US)

 I appreciate the interest in this plugin and hope all the best ...